 A number of international airlines have announced the suspension of their operations to the Middle East.
-Here are the latest updates as of Monday, March 9, 2026:
+Here are the latest updates:

-United Airlines: March 18 update: The airline has cancelled all flights to and from Tel Aviv for the next three months, until June 15, 2026.
-Flights to Dubai have been cancelled through Friday, March 27, 2026.
+United Airlines: April 18 update: The airline has canceled all flights to and from Tel Aviv until September 7, 2026.
+Flights to Dubai have been canceled through Friday, March 27, 2026.
 "If your flight is impacted, we’ll notify you directly.
 You can also check your flight status or use the United App to see if your upcoming flight was affected.
 There’s also a travel waiver in place through April 19 if you’d like to proactively change your travel plans."

-KLM Royal Dutch Airlines: As of March 19, flights to and from Tel Avivremain suspended up to and including Saturday, April 11, 2026.
-Similarly, flights to and from Dammam and Riyadh are suspended up to and including Sunday, May 17, 2026, while flights to and from Dubai are suspended up to and including Sunday, May17 , 2026.
+KLM Royal Dutch Airlines: Flights to and from Tel Aviv remain suspended up to and including May 17, 2026.
+Similarly, flights to and from Dammam and Riyadh are suspended up to and including Sunday, May 17, 2026, while flights to and from Dubai are suspended up to and including Sunday, May 17, 2026.

-Delta Air Lines: The company has stopped sales on Israel flights until June 1, "due to the security situation" impacting the city.
+Delta Air Lines: The company has canceled flights to Israel until September 5, "due to the security situation" affecting the city.
 Passengers are advised to perform frequent flight status checks or set up direct updates on their phones or by email via One-Time Notification.
-Tickets must be reissued on or before February 28, 2027, while booked travelmust begin no later than February 28, 2027.
+Tickets must be reissued on or before February 28, 2027, while booked travel must begin no later than February 28, 2027.

-American Airlines: The company extended the cancellation of flights to and from Israel until April 24.
+American Airlines: The company extended the cancellation of flights to and from Israel until July 3, after a previous term set for April 24.
 Last week, the airline announced it will waive change fees for passengers traveling to, through, or from Abu Dhabi (AUH), Amman (AMM), Bahrain (BAH), Doha (DOH), Dubai (DXB), and Larnaca (LCA) in any fare class, including Basic Economy, for tickets purchased by February 27 and flights scheduled between February 28 and March 15.

 Plus, a separate waiver applies to flights to, through, or from Cairo (CAI) and Tel Aviv (TLV), covering passengers who bought tickets by February 27 and were scheduled to travel between February 28 and March 10.

-Anima Wings: The Romanian company has cancelled all flights to Israel until March 31.
+Anima Wings: The Romanian company has canceled all flights to Israel until August 9.

 "Operational decisions are made with the utmost care for our passengers and crew, as we continuously monitor developments and adjust our flight schedule to current conditions.
 We act in line with the recommendations of the European Union Aviation Safety Agency (EASA), and safety remains our priority."

-Air France: "Due to the security context at the destination and the closure of certain airspaces, the company is forced to extend the suspension of its flights:
+Air France: April 7, 20206 update: "Due to the security context at the destination and the closure of certain airspaces, the company is forced to extend the suspension of its flights:"

-• to and from Tel Aviv and Beirut until March 21, 2026 inclusive," said the company's announcement on March 16.
+• to and from Tel Aviv and Beirut until May 3, 2026 inclusive

-WizzAir: The low-cost carrier has extended the suspension of all flights to and from Israel until April 7.
+The low-cost carrier has extended the suspension of all flights to and from Israel until April 27, inclusive.
 Flights from Dubai, Abu Dhabi, Amman, and Saudi Arabia to European destinations will remain suspended until mid-September.

-airBaltic: "Due to security risks, all airBaltic flights to and from Tel Aviv have been cancelled until 29 April 2026 (inclusive).
-All flights to and from Dubai have been cancelled until 24 October 2026 (inclusive).
-We invite affected passengers to contact our Call Centre for further assistance."
+airBaltic: Flights to and from Tel Aviv will resume on May 31, 2026.
+All flights to and from Dubai have been canceled until 24 October 2026 (inclusive).

 Passengers can use the website tool to retrieve their booking in order to change their flight for free.
 For cancelled flights, the airline will contact passengers directly with their options, including the full refund alternative.

-Lufthansa Group airlines: The group (which includes Lufthansa, SWISS, Austrian Airlines, Brussels Airlines, and Eurowings) announced it will extend the suspension of its flights to/from Tel Aviv until May 31.
+Lufthansa Group airlines: The group (which includes Lufthansa, SWISS, Austrian Airlines, Brussels Airlines, and Eurowings) announced it will extend the suspension of its flights to/from Tel Aviv until May 31/April 30.

 "The Lufthansa Group regrets the inconvenience caused to its customers by the situation.
 The Group continues to closely monitor developments in the Middle East and is in close contact with the authorities.
 The safety of passengers and crew is our top priority."